Continual Learning Through Introspection: Training Language Models to Generate Transferable Self-Knowledge via Reinforcement Learning

 GRPO Training Procedure

-This reward structure trains three capabilities simultaneously:
+The reward structure trains three capabilities simultaneously:

-on questions with nothing to learn produce zero-advantage introspections, so the model learns not to introspect unnecessarily. - What to introspect about: introspections capturing transferable lessons get positive advantage; surface-level summaries get zero.
+- What to introspect about: introspections capturing the critical missing knowledge get positive advantage; surface-level summaries get zero.

 - How to format introspection: the model discovers what representation is most consumable by itself (the handshake).